 The primary criterion for the award of NRAO time is that both Chandra and NRAO datasets are essential to meet the scientific objectives of the proposal.
 No NRAO time will be allocated without Chandra time.

 NRAO plans to make up to 3% of EVLA, VLBA and GBT observing time available for this opportunity with a maximum of 5% in any configuration/time period and including an 18-month period close to the Chandra Cycle 12 such that all EVLA configurations are available.
+An EVLA

-An EVLA configuration schedule is published at: http://science.nrao.edu/evla/proposing/configpropdeadlines.shtml.
+configuration schedule is published at:http://science.nrao.edu/evla/proposing/configpropdeadlines.shtml.

+For Chandra Cycle 14, observations with the EVLA will be limited to a total bandwidth of

+2 GHz per polarization.

 Proposers wishing to make use of this opportunity must provide the following NRAO-related information as part of their Chandra proposal:

 Enter the total estimated NRAO observing time in hours